Raids and detentions by ICE in Little Havana

 Related videos:

-Various operations by the Immigration and Customs Enforcement (ICE) were carried out since Friday at different locations in Miami-Dade, especially in the heart of Little Havana
+Several operations by the Immigration and Customs Enforcement (ICE) were conducted since Friday in various locations throughout Miami-Dade, particularly in the heart of Little Havana

-In the last 48 hours, multiple videos have circulated on social media showing handcuffed men, black vehicles with flashing lights, and uniformed agents checking documents.
+In the last 48 hours, multiple videos of handcuffed men, black vehicles with flashing lights, and uniformed agents checking documents have circulated on social media.

-"Agents from the Florida Highway Patrol and federal agencies conducted random traffic stops and detained workers from various trades, including a Nicaraguan who is in the asylum process," reported the channel Telemundo.
+"Agents from the Florida Highway Patrol and federal agencies conducted random traffic stops and detained workers from various unions, including a Nicaraguan individual who is in the process of seeking asylum," reported the channel Telemundo.

-In the videos, several residents in the area shouted at the ICE members: “They're people who are working.”
+In the videos, several residents in the area shouted at the ICE members: “They are people who are working.”

-The testimonies of residents point to the presence of federal vehicles and agents from the Florida Highway Patrol in areas such as Little Havana, Coral Gables, Hialeah, Doral, and Miami Beach.
+Testimonials from residents indicate the presence of federal vehicles and Florida Highway Patrol agents in areas such as Little Havana, Coral Gables, Hialeah, Doral, and Miami Beach.

-“Through Little Havana, you can't even go outside.
-There are Border Patrol cars everywhere, I've been home for two days,” shared a resident.
+You can't even go out in Little Havana.
+There are Border Patrol cars everywhere, and I've been home for two days,” said a resident.

-According to witnesses, the agents would have detained workers, gardeners, and construction workers.
+According to witnesses, the agents reportedly detained workers, gardeners, and construction workers.

-These actions occur within the context of a more aggressive federal policy under the Trump Administration, which has intensified the persecution of immigrants with criminal backgrounds, but has also faced criticism for arresting workers without a criminal history.
+These actions take place in the context of a more aggressive federal policy under the Trump Administration, which has intensified the targeting of immigrants with criminal backgrounds, but has also been criticized for arresting workers without any criminal record.

 On the iconic Calle Ocho in Little Havana, the topic dominates conversations in restaurants and bodegas.

-"Everyone knows someone who could be arrested," commented a Cuban resident of the area.
+"Everyone knows someone who could be arrested," commented a Cuban resident in the area.

 Filed under: